MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Evasion Attacks and Defenses: 2022

+- Implicit Bias of Adversarial Training for Deep Neural Networks. [[paper]](https://openreview.net/forum?id=l8It-0lE5e7)
+  - Bochen Lv, Zhanxing Zhu. *ICLR 2022*
+  - Key Word: Adversarial Training.
+  - Digest: We provide theoretical understandings of the implicit bias imposed by adversarial training for homogeneous deep neural networks without any explicit regularization.
+In particular, for deep linear networks adversarially trained by gradient descent on a linearly separable dataset, we prove that the direction of the product of weight matrices converges to the direction of the max-margin solution of the original dataset.

+- Reducing Excessive Margin to Achieve a Better Accuracy vs. Robustness Trade-off. [[paper]](https://openreview.net/forum?id=Azh9QBQ4tR7) [[code]](https://github.com/imrahulr/hat)
+  - Rahul Rade, Seyed-Mohsen Moosavi-Dezfooli. *ICLR 2022*
+  - Key Word: Adversarial Training.
+  - Digest: We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
+We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
+Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

 - Diffusion Models for Adversarial Purification. [[paper]](https://arxiv.org/abs/2205.07460) [[code]](https://diffpure.github.io/)
   - Weili Nie, Brandon Guo, Yujia Huang, Chaowei Xiao, Arash Vahdat, Anima Anandkumar. *ICML 2022*
   - Key Word: Adversarial Purification; Diffusion Models.
   - Digest: We propose DiffPure that uses diffusion models for adversarial purification: Given an adversarial example, we first diffuse it with a small amount of noise following a forward diffusion process, and then recover the clean image through a reverse generative process.
 To evaluate our method against strong adaptive attacks in an efficient and scalable way, we propose to use the adjoint method to compute full gradients of the reverse generative process.

+- Self-Ensemble Adversarial Training for Improved Robustness. [[paper]](https://arxiv.org/abs/2203.09678) [[code]](https://github.com/whj363636/self-ensemble-adversarial-training)
+  - Hongjun Wang, Yisen Wang. *ICLR 2022*
+  - Key Word: Adversarial Robustness.
+  - Digest: We are dedicated to the weight states of models through the training process and devise a simple but powerful Self-Ensemble Adversarial Training (SEAT) method for yielding a robust classifier by averaging weights of history models.
+This considerably improves the robustness of the target model against several well known adversarial attacks, even merely utilizing the naive cross-entropy loss to supervise.

+- A Unified Wasserstein Distributional Robustness Framework for Adversarial Training. [[paper]](https://arxiv.org/abs/2202.13437) [[code]](https://github.com/tuananhbui89/unified-distributional-robustness)
+  - Tuan Anh Bui, Trung Le, Quan Tran, He Zhao, Dinh Phung. *ICLR 2022*
+  - Key Word: Adversarial Robustness; Distribution Shift.
+  - Digest: This paper presents a unified framework that connects Wasserstein distributional robustness with current state-of-the-art AT methods.
+We introduce a new Wasserstein cost function and a new series of risk functions, with which we show that standard AT methods are special cases of their counterparts in our framework.

+### Evasion Attacks and Defenses: 2021

+- Adversarial Robustness through the Lens of Causality. [[paper]](https://arxiv.org/abs/2106.06196)
+  - Yonggang Zhang, Mingming Gong, Tongliang Liu, Gang Niu, Xinmei Tian, Bo Han, Bernhard Schölkopf, Kun Zhang. *ICLR 2022*
+  - Key Word: Adversarial Robustness; Causality.
+  - Digest: We construct a causal graph to model the generation process of adversarial examples and define the adversarial distribution to formalize the intuition of adversarial attacks.
+From a causal perspective, we find that the label is spuriously correlated with the style (content-independent) information when an instance is given.
+The spurious correlation implies that the adversarial distribution is constructed via making the statistical conditional association between style information and labels drastically different from that in natural distribution.

+- Exploring Memorization in Adversarial Training. [[paper]](https://arxiv.org/abs/2106.01606) [[code]](https://github.com/dongyp13/memorization-AT)
+  - Yinpeng Dong, Ke Xu, Xiao Yang, Tianyu Pang, Zhijie Deng, Hang Su, Jun Zhu. *ICLR 2022*
+  - Key Word: Adversarial Training; Memorization.
+  - Digest: We explore the memorization effect in adversarial training (AT) for promoting a deeper understanding of model capacity, convergence, generalization, and especially robust overfitting of the adversarially trained models.
+We first demonstrate that deep networks have sufficient capacity to memorize adversarial examples of training data with completely random labels, but not all AT algorithms can converge under the extreme circumstance.
+Our study of AT with random labels motivates further analyses on the convergence and generalization of AT.
+We find that some AT approaches suffer from a gradient instability issue and most recently suggested complexity measures cannot explain robust generalization by considering models trained on random labels.

+- Robust Learning Meets Generative Models: Can Proxy Distributions Improve Adversarial Robustness? [[paper]](https://arxiv.org/abs/2104.09425) [[code]](https://github.com/inspire-group/proxy-distributions)
+  - Vikash Sehwag, Saeed Mahloujifar, Tinashe Handina, Sihui Dai, Chong Xiang, Mung Chiang, Prateek Mittal. *ICLR 2022*
+  - Key Word: Adversarial Robustness; Proxy Distribution.
+  - Digest: We first seek to formally understand the transfer of robustness from classifiers trained on proxy distributions to the real data distribution.
+We prove that the difference between the robustness of a classifier on the two distributions is upper bounded by the conditional Wasserstein distance between them.
+Next we use proxy distributions to significantly improve the performance of adversarial training on five different datasets.

 ### Evasion Attacks and Defenses: 2020